Consumer Medicine Information

 know that you are taking it

 antipsychotic medicines including clozapine (a medicine used to treat schizophrenia)

-quetiapine (a medicine used to treat bipolar disorder and schizophrenia).
+quetiapine or olanzapine (a medicine used to treat bipolar disorder and schizophrenia).

 mefloquine (a medicine used to treat malaria)